 To a greater degree than most non-technology companies or larger technology companies, our future success depends on our ability to attract and retain highly qualified technical and management personnel.
 As a mid-sized company, we are particularly dependent on a relatively small group of key employees.
 Competition for skilled technical and management employees is intense within our industry.
 As a result, we may not be able to retain our existing key technical and management personnel.
 In addition, we may not be able to attract additional qualified employees in the future.
-If we are unable to retain existing key employees or are unable to hire new qualified employees, our operating results could be adversely affected.
+If we are unable to retain existing key employees, our operating results could be adversely affected.